Hannah Johnson (soccer)

 Hannah Grace Johnson (born December 27, 2002) is an American professional soccer player who plays as a defender for Lexington SC of the USL Super League.
 She played college soccer for the Mississippi State Bulldogs.

 College career

-Mississippi State Bulldogs

 Johnson tallied 4,924 minutes in 81 match appearances for the Bulldogs, earning seven goals and 13 assists.
 Her versatility as a midfielder and forward earned her 2024 SEC All-Tournament Team 2024 SEC Preseason Watchlist selections.
 In her senior season, Johnson notched assists in the first two rounds of the NCAA Tournament.

 Club career

 Angel City

 Johnson was invited to train with Angel City FC as a non-roster trialist and performed well during the preseason Coachella Valley Invitational.
 Angel City announced that they had signed Johnson to her first professional contract on March 3, 2025, on a roster relief contract through June 30, 2025.
 Johnson made her NWSL debut on June 7, 2025, coming on as a substitute at a home match against Chicago Stars FC, which finished as a 2–2 draw.
 Johnson and Breanna Norris were both released by Angel City on July 1, 2025.